Jakub-Sobczak/Jakub-Sobczak/README.md

 ### Hi there 👋, my name is Jakub Sobczak
 I'm an aspiring programmer from Poland.
 I really enjoy learning languages like React or JavaScript, as well as work in CMS.
-I'm looking for my first job as a Junior Front-End Developer.
+I'm looking for job as a Junior Front-End Developer.

 Skills: JS / HTML / CSS